Addressing Short- and Long-Term Risks to Water Supply

 Assessing assets and vulnerabilities

-In November 2014, Fredericktown began to work with the U.S. Environmental Protection Agency’s Climate Ready Water Utilities program (see link in the sidebar at right, under Partners).
+In November 2014, Fredericktown began to work with the U.S. Environmental Protection Agency’s Creating Resilient Water Utilities program.
 City staff participated in teleconferences, meetings, and webinars on the climate assessment framework using the Climate Resilience Evaluation and Awareness Tool (CREAT).
 This framework enables utilities to use models that help them assess future climate change in order to understand risks and evaluate adaptation strategies.
 Fredericktown Water Plant Manager Floyd Shell, Jr. describes how the utility got involved with the program: “The big motivation…was the experience that we had in 2012, with the drought ourselves, and also seeing the impacts of California and Texas and their drought-related matters.”

 During the risk assessment process in their use of CREAT, Fredericktown managers evaluated their assets and vulnerabilities, focusing on the primary goal of addressing potential impacts to the water treatment plant.
 Utility managers also examined the potential consequences of future drought on their water supply and considered how heavy precipitation events in the future might affect water quality.
 The assessment stimulated a discussion of ways to increase water storage capacity and strategies for supplementing water supplies from other sources.